Skip to content

 Name Type Description

-maximum size of the image after the transformation.
-When using a list, max size will be randomly selected from the values in the list.
+Maximum size of the image after the transformation.
+When using a list or tuple, the max size will be randomly selected from the values provided.

 interpolation OpenCV flag